UWB-ACM/CTCI/Winter-2019/stacks_queues/SOLUTIONS_2019Winter.md

 #### Optimal Solution

-For this structure to work and element order preserved, new items will get pushed to the stack designated `back`.
+For this structure to work and element order to be preserved, new items will get pushed to the stack designated `back`.
 When the stack for `front` is empty, all items in `back` will get pushed to the `front` stack, so that the LIFO back items have their order reversed and the oldest items in `back` are the newest items in `front`.

 The three core methods of the implementation in C++ are as follows: